LESS STRESS THIS SPRING

 WORKSHOPS AND COURSES

-Drama2Calmer Mindfulness offers 8-week MBSR (Mindfulness-based stress reduction) courses for adults and mindfulness and meditation workshops for adults, children and families in Wandsworth, South West London.
+Drama2Calmer Mindfulness offers 8-week MBSR (Mindfulness-based stress reduction) courses for adults and mindfulness and meditation workshops for adults, children and families online and in Wandsworth, South West London.

 8-WEEK MBSR COURSE